TZstatsADS/spr2017-proj3-group11/lib/README.md

 To retrain the MLP and linear SVM classifier, please go to train.R

+To Cross Validate the MLP, please go to CV.R

-To test your data on the classfier, please go to test.R
+To test your data on the classfier, please go to in_class_test.Rmd

 ### Examine the code for classifier in both R and Python